Honoré II, Prince of Monaco: Marriage and family

-After Hercules (Ercole) was killed in battle, Louis became Honoré's heir at the age of 9.
+After Hercules (Ercole, age 27) was killed in firearms accident, Louis became Honoré's heir at the age of 9.

 Death and legacy

 Honoré died on 10 January 1662.
 He was interred in the Cathedral of St. Nicholas (it stood on the location of the current cathedral) in Monaco.

 A collector's silver coin has been issued by the Treasury of Monaco portraying Honoré II on the occasion of the 400th anniversary (1612 – 2012) of the use of the title "Sovereign Prince."
 The silver coin has a €10 face value.